Consolidated Omnibus Budget Reconciliation (or COBRA) Health Coverage

 by: foodsupport | Related: Medical Bills Assistance

-The Consolidated Omnibus Budget Reconciliation Act of 1985 (or COBRA) is a law that the U.S. Congress has passed on a basis of reconciliation which was signed by President Ronald Reagan mandating an insurance program for employees to continue their health insurance coverage after leaving employment.
+The (COBRA) or Consolidated Omnibus Budget Reconciliation Act of 1985 is a law that the U.S. Congress has passed on a basis of reconciliation which was signed by President Ronald Reagan mandating an insurance program for employees to continue their health insurance coverage after leaving employment.
 This law, among other things, includes amendments to the Employee Retirement Income Security Act of 1974, commonly know as ERISA.
 COBRA applies to plans maintained by employers in the private sector and is sponsored by most of the state and local governments.

 This amends the Internal Revenue Code and the Public Health Service Act to deny income tax deductions to employers with 20 or more full-time equivalent employees for contributions to a group health plan.
 This is only if such group health plan meets certain continuing coverage requirements.
 An excise tax will be given for employees who fail to meet certain criteria.
 This law also amends the Employee Retirement Income Security Act (ERISA), the Internal Revenue Code (IRC) and the Public Health Service Act (PHSA) to provide continuation of group health coverage.